Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Assumptions

 Throughout the paper, we impose the following assumptions: \begin{enumerate}[label=(\roman*)] \item $\Theta$ is an open subset of $\R^p$ with standard Euclidean metric $d$ . \item There exists a unique parameter $\theta_0 \in \Theta$ that minimizes Problem \eqref{eqn: dKL}, that is,

 \end{enumerate} The remaining assumptions fall into four categories: communication graph structure, regularity of private statistical models, prior mass assumptions, and consistent testing assumptions.
-The latter three are standard in Bayes posterior studies with a well-established history (see Appendix Section~\ref{subsect:bvm-history}).
-The assumptions on the communication graph are relaxed in Section~\ref{sect:time-varying-graphs} to allow for more complex situations.
+The latter three are standard in Bayes asymptotics with a well-established history (see Appendix Section~\ref{subsect:bvm-history}).
+The assumptions on the communication graph are relaxed in Section~\ref{sect:time-varying-graphs} to allow for temporal dependence.

 We assume that the communication graph $G_t, t \geq 1$ is static and undirected, i.e., $G_t = G = (V, E)$. \begin{assumption}[Graph Assumptions] The communication graph $G_t$ is static and undirected, i.e., $G_t = G = (V, E), t \geq 1$.
-Moreover, $G$ and the adjacency matrix $A$ satisfy \begin{enumerate}[(a)] \item $A$ is symmetric and row stochastic. \item $A$ has positive diagonal entries, i.e. $a_{ii} > 0$ for all $i \in [m]$. \item $G$ is connected, i.e., a directed path exists from any agent $i$ to any agent $j$. \end{enumerate} \end{assumption} The assumption of connectedness is standard in the literature on network communication to ensure information flow between agents \citep{Shahrampour2015, Nedic2017}.
+Moreover, $G$ and the adjacency matrix $A$ satisfy \begin{enumerate}[(a)] \item $A$ is symmetric and row stochastic. \item $A$ has positive diagonal entries, i.e., $a_{ii} > 0$ for all $i \in [m]$. \item $G$ is connected, i.e., a directed path exists from any agent $i$ to any agent $j$. \end{enumerate} \end{assumption} The assumption of connectedness is standard in the literature on network communication to ensure information flow between agents \citep{Shahrampour2015, Nedic2017}.
 The three assumptions ensure that the Markov chain with transition matrix $A$ is irreducible and aperiodic.

 We proceed to establish a result for the convergence of $A^t$ to $\frac{1}{m}\ones \ones^T$ and an upper bound on the convergence rate of $\|A^t - \frac{1}{m}\ones \ones^T\|_1$. \begin{lemma} [\cite{acemoglu2011bayesian,Nedic2017}] Let Assumption~\ref{assumption: graph} hold.
 The matrix $A$ satisfies